Documentation

 Run conformance tests

-Validate your implementation against the full test suite
+Validate your implementation against the alpha harness

 Reference Implementations

-Read the core specification
+Read the core specification Broker Implementation Guide